lantosgyuri/golang-microservice-course/README.md

 # Golang microservice course

 This project is a rewritten version of the  **Introduction to industry REST microservices in Golang (Go)** course from Federico Leon (Udemy).
-The course uses MVC, but I wanted to learn more about the Hexagonal architecture so i have rewritten the whole course and trying to apply the HEX architecture.
+The course uses MVC, but I wanted to learn more about the Hexagonal architecture so i have rewritten the whole course and tied to apply the HEX architecture.

-# Frameworks used
+# Frameworks/Libs used

 Gin, testify, zap